 “Keeping Kids with ADHD in ‘Study Mode’ While Home from School” [Video Replay & Podcast #292]

-Access the video replay, listen to the podcast episode (#292), download the slide presentation, and learn how to get a certificate of attendance for this ADHD Experts webinar originally broadcast on March 19, 2020.
+Access the video replay, listen to the podcast episode (#292), and download the slide presentation for this ADHD Experts webinar originally broadcast on March 19, 2020.

-Your child’s school has canceled in-person classes due to the coronavirus outbreak, and you are worried about an academic freefall and/or a homeschool free-for-all where you end up playing the homework police all day, every day — while also working from home?
+Your child’s school has canceled in-person classes due to the pandemic, and you are worried about an academic freefall and/or a homeschool free-for-all where you end up playing the homework police all day, every day — while also working from home?